khughitt/anki-chinese/README.md

 python anki-vocab.py example/harry_potter_wikipedia.txt example/harry_potter_wikipedia_vocab.txt
 ```

-This will generate a tab-delimited file with four columns:
+This will generate a tab-delimited file with five columns:

 1. Chinese
 2. Pinyin
 3. English
 4. Definition

-You can then import this file into Anki and assign fieldnames to each of the four
+5. Sentence(s)

-columns.
+You can then import this file into Anki and assign fieldnames to each of the five columns.

-Then, to specify how Anki should display the information on your flash cards, you can
+Then, to specify how Anki should display the information on your flash cards, you can create a new
-create a new note type which uses the four fields.
+note type which uses the five fields.

 For example: